eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

 For each user request Eiffel REMReM Publish generate response in JSON with internal status code and message, when publishing takes place.

 To get information about internal status codes see [here](../statusCodes.md).

+**Note:** publish-cli will not validate the message.
+It will check only if the message contains eventId and eventType.